fyncom/fyncom-help/Connecting-Email-Address-With-FynCom.md

    ![Click the confirmation link and on the new page, select "Confirm" to proceed](https://fyncom-static-files.s3.us-west-1.amazonaws.com/help/MarketingRewards-ConfirmForwarding.png) <br><br>
    ![Once you reach the success window, proceed to the next step](https://fyncom-static-files.s3.us-west-1.amazonaws.com/help/MarketingRewards-FowardSuccessful.png) <br><br>

-7. After you see the success page, please proceed to the "**Filters and Blocked Addresses**" page.
+7. After you see the success page, please proceed to the "**Filters and Blocked Addresses**" page.<br>
    ![Select the Filters tab to create your filter](https://fyncom-static-files.s3.us-west-1.amazonaws.com/help/fycomhelp-emailh-10.png) <br><br>

 8. Select "**Create a new filter**" <br>